getaclue/getaclue.github.io/_posts/2018-01-12-ready-to-submit.markdown

 ---
 layout: post
-title: "Ready to Submit"
+title: 'Ready to Submit'
 categories:
   - iOS
 tags:
   - software development
   - software engineering
   - productivity
   - growth
   - TestFlight
   - resources
 status: publish
 type: post
 published: true
 meta: {}
+redirect_from:
+  - /blog/ready-to-submit
 ---

 Happy Friday 👋

 It is so easy to let this writing to get out of hand even though I promised to write more regularly.
 I've been chugging along with a lot of things since last update.

-*I am still have trouble understanding how to use TestFlight*.
+_I am still have trouble understanding how to use TestFlight_.
 I have done quite a bit of work over the past few days and I wanted to release it to the beta testers.
 However, I am currently stuck in this state:

 ![Stuck on these TestFlights](https://d.pr/i/7jVbKS/Vve27WMfts+)